communications-mining

 Buckets

 The Exchange integration syncs raw email data into Communications Mining buckets.
-Same as other Communications Mining resources, a bucket is created in a project which allows you to control access to the bucket.
-In order to read from a bucket, upload to a bucket, or manage buckets, the user needs the respective permissions in the project the bucket is in.
+Same as other Communications Mining resources, a bucket is created in a project, which allows you to control access to the bucket.

 Deployment